1. Dates: January 1 – February 28

 Otherwise the $500 will have been used to verify the catch.

 18. Any angler dispute must be presented in writing to the tournament director prior to

-the start of the ceremony at 5pm in March.
+the start of the ceremony in March.

 19. All pictures and videos submitted to the tournament become the sole property of the